hanxiaomax/Learncpp_CN/docs/11-16-An-introduction-to-std-array.md

 COPY

-Note the extra set of braces that are required (to begin initialization of the C-style array member inside the std::array struct).
+Note the extra set of braces that are required (to begin initialization of the C-style array member inside the `std::array` struct).
 Within those braces, we can then initialize each element individually, each inside its own set of braces.

 This is why you’ll see `std::array` initializers with an extra set of braces when the element type requires a list of values.

-Summary
+## 小结

 `std::array` is a great replacement for built-in fixed arrays.
 It’s efficient, in that it doesn’t use any more memory than built-in fixed arrays.
 The only real downside of a `std::array` over a built-in fixed array is a slightly more awkward syntax, that you have to explicitly specify the array length (the compiler won’t calculate it for you from the initializer, unless you also omit the type, which isn’t always possible), and the signed/unsigned issues with size and indexing.
 But those are comparatively minor quibbles — we recommend using `std::array` over built-in fixed arrays for any non-trivial array use.